UN Forces retreat from North Korea: Eighth Army withdrawal below Pyongyang

-As Walker started his withdrawal from the Sukch’on-Sunch’on-Song-ch’on line on 2 December, Maj.
-Gen. Doyle O. Hickey, acting chief of staff of the Far East Command and UN Command, arrived with word from UN commander General Douglas MacArthur that, in effect, allowed Walker to leave behind any equipment and other materiel that he chose as long as they were destroyed.
+As Walker started his withdrawal from the Sukch’on-Sunch’on-Song-ch’on line on 2 December, Major general Doyle O. Hickey, acting chief of staff of the Far East Command and UN Command, arrived with word from MacArthur that, in effect, allowed Walker to leave behind any equipment and other materiel that he chose as long as they were destroyed.
 Walker, however, planned not to drop behind Pyongyang until the army and air force supply points in the city had been emptied and the port of Chinnamp’o cleared.
 To provide time for the removal he ordered a half step to the rear, sending his forces south toward a semicircular line still 20 mi above Pyongyang.
 While service troops rushed to evacuate supplies and equipment from the North Korean capital and port, line units reached the temporary line late on 3 December with no PVA interference beyond being harassed by North Korean guerrillas on the east flank.
 Walker meanwhile pushed reserves eastward onto Route 33, the next Pyongyang-Seoul road inland from Route 1, to protect his east flank and to guarantee an additional withdrawal route below Pyongyang.
 He deployed the 24th Infantry Division at Yul-li (38.871°N 126.257°E), 25 mi southeast of Pyongyang, and the partially restored ROK II Corps at Sin’gye in the Yesong River valley another 30 mi to the southeast.
 South and east of Sin’gye, units of the ROK 2nd and 5th Infantry Divisions previously had occupied Sibyon-ni (38.309°N 126.695°E) and Yonch’on on Route 33, P’och’on on Route 3, and Ch’unch’on on Route 17 in the Pukhan River valley during anti-guerrilla operations.
 Route 33 thus was protected at important road junctions, and Walker at least had the semblance of an east flank screen all the way from Pyongyang to Seoul.
 Walker moved the damaged US 2nd Infantry Division from Chunghwa into army reserve at Munsan-ni on the Imjin River 22 mi north of Seoul, where General Laurence B. Keiser, with priority on replacements, was to rebuild his unit.
 But while Keiser's immediate and main task was to revive the 2nd Division, Walker wanted him also to reconnoiter as far as Hwach’on, more than 50 mi east of Munsan-ni, in case it became necessary to employ 2nd Division troops in those areas guarded by ROK units of doubtful ability.
 Walker attached the Turkish Brigade to the 2nd Division.
 Hurt less by casualties than by disorganization and equipment losses, the Turks had collected bit by bit at several locations, mostly at Pyongyang.
-On 2 December, after General Yazıcı had recovered some 3500 of his original 5000 men, Walker ordered the brigade to Kaesong, 15 mi north of Munsan-ni, to complete refurbishing under General Keiser's supervision as more of its members were located and returned.
+On 2 December, after General Yazıcı had recovered some 3500 of his original 5000 men, Walker ordered the brigade to Kaesong, 15 mi north of Munsan-ni, to complete refurbishing under Keiser's supervision as more of its members were located and returned.
 Walker held the 187th Airborne Regimental Combat Team and its attachments in the Pyongyang area to protect his supply routes and installations.
 In preparation for the coming withdrawal south of the city, the airborne troops also were to keep civilians from moving over four pontoon bridges spanning the Taedong River, two inside Pyongyang and another pair 3 mi east of the city, and to take whatever other precautions were necessary to insure an uninterrupted flow of military traffic over the crossings.